Sunday, December 4, 2016

 But you, O Bethlehem Eph'rathah, who are little to be among the clans of Judah, from you shall come forth for me one who is to be ruler in Israel, whose origin is from of old, from ancient days. -- Micah 5:2, Revised Standard

-Although Jesus came to his own in the first century, his own (Israel) did not receive him as their ruler/prince (Luke 19:14; 20:13-15; John 1:11; Acts 3:26; 5:30; 13:46; ), and thus the Kingdom was taken away of Israel and given to new nation. -- Matthew 21:43; 23:38; 13:35; Romans 9:30-33.
+Although Jesus came to his own in the first century, his own (Israel) did not receive him as their ruler/prince (Luke 19:14; 20:13-15; John 1:11; Acts 3:26; 5:30; 13:46), and thus the Kingdom was taken away from Israel and given to a new nation. -- Matthew 21:43; 23:38; 13:35; Romans 9:30-33.

 The Prince of Host of Jehovah -- Joshua 5:14.

-Many believe that Prince Michael of Daniel 10:21 is the one referred as the “prince of the host of Jehovah.”
-(Joshua 5:14) who met Joshua by Jericho to give directions for the overthrow of that stronghold.
+Many believe that Prince Michael of Daniel 10:21 is the one referred to as the “prince of the host of Jehovah” (Joshua 5:14) who met Joshua by Jericho to give directions for the overthrow of that stronghold.
 (Joshua 5:13 to 6:2) This seems logical, but we need to note that neither in Joshua 5 nor in Joshua 6 is this prince described as an “angel.”
 More than likely, this was indeed our Lord Jesus before he was given the name “Jesus”. -- Matthew 1:21; Luke 1:31.

 Prince of Peace - Isaiah 9:6

 Some point to Isaiah 9:6, in which we find the expression “prince [SAR] of peace”, as it appears in many of our translations.
 Many apply the expression “prince of peace” to the Messiah; this could be, but we believe the correct translation of the singular name in Isaiah 9:6 should be something like: “Wonderful in counsel is God the Mighty, the everlasting Father, the Ruler of peace.”
-As a singular name, we believe that the name given to Messiah describes the God and Father of the Messiah.
+As a singular name, we believe that the name given to the Messiah describes the God and Father of the Messiah.

 See the study: